 1 tsp dijon mustard

-Remove the foil, turn up the heat to 450 degrees, and roast until the top has browned nicely - check every 5 minutes.
+Remove the foil and the twine, turn up the heat to 450 degrees, and roast until the top has browned nicely - check every 5 minutes.
 It took 10-15 minutes for the ham pictured below.
 It could have used a little more time to brown more thoroughly.
 Tent with foil and let set 10 minutes before serving.

 Don't discard those pan juices!
 Pour it into a jar to cool in the refrigerator and save it to make ham and beans!